argilla-io/distilabel/docs/sections/how_to_guides/basic/concepts.md

 Distilabel provides all the tools you need to your scalable and reliable pipelines for synthetic data generation and AI-feedback.
 Pipelines are used to generate data, evaluate models, manipulate data, or any other general task.
 They are made up of different components: Steps, Tasks and LLMs, which are chained together in a directed acyclic graph (DAG).

-- Steps are the building blocks of your pipeline.
+- **Steps**: These are the building blocks of your pipeline.
 Normal steps are used for basic executions like loading data, applying some transformations, or any other general task.
-- Tasks are steps that rely on LLMs and prompts to perform more specific tasks.
+- **Tasks**: These are steps that rely on LLMs and prompts to perform generative tasks.
 For example, they can be used to generate data, evaluate models or manipulate data.
-- LLMs are the models that will perform the task.
+- **LLMs**: These are the models that will perform the task.
 They can be local or remote models, and open-source or commercial models.

 Pipelines are designed to be scalable and reliable.
 They can be executed in a distributed manner, and they can be cached and recovered.
 This is useful when dealing with large datasets or when you want to ensure that your pipeline is reproducible.